evanshortiss/summit-2020-rhmi-lab/ansible/README.md

 -- Should fail since evals users do not have write access to the city-info db UPDATE meter_info SET address='oops' WHERE id=0;
 ```

+After this try login as a lab user using the `rhmi-lab-htpasswd` option on the
+OpenShift login screen and credential such as as `evals01` and the password
+`evals01-password`.

+## Managing the Lab

+Some key points.

+1. You must configure the `iot-data-generator` to send data to Kafka since it defaults to simply logging to stdout.
+Do this via `oc set env dc/summit-2020-rhmi-lab-data-generator TRANSPORT_MODE=kafka -n city-of-losangeles`.
+You can set it back to `console` (the default) if you need to limit data generation.
+2. Kafka Integrations in Fuse will ignore old data in topics.
+This means you cannot simply preload the topics with data then set `TRANSPORT_MODE` back to `console`.
+3. To login to Postgres as an admin use `psql -U rh-summit-admin -d city-info -W` and the password set in the Ansible script that deployed the DB.